-Smart contracts introduced a breakthrough concept, making blockchain more useful.
+Smart contracts (coded digital legal documents) introduced a breakthrough concept, making blockchain more useful.
 Now, the blockchain can also automate contracts and agreements.

 Smart contracts are something like coded digital legal documents.
 The contract or agreement is executed once stipulated conditions are met, without any intermediaries, with low cost, fast speed, transparency and immutability.

-One of the most important issues is scalability of blockchain, since the original Bitcoin blockchain processes only around 7 transactions per second (tps), Ethereum blockchain only 15 tps, while Mastercard is said to process around 65,000 transactions per second.
+One of the most important issues is scalability of blockchain, since the original Bitcoin blockchain processes only around 7 transactions per second (tps), Ethereum blockchain only 15 tps, while Mastercard can process 65,000 transactions per second.
 There are quite a few solutions to the scalability of blockchain, for example, sharding and lightning network, which can allow 100,000 and more transactions per second, with very low fees.

-At this time, blockchain and cryptocurrencies are being used by more and more people every day.
+In 2020, blockchain and cryptocurrencies are being used by more and more people every day.
 Of course, none of this would be possible without the development of the internet in the years prior.
-Since 2008, in just 13 years, the blockchain has been attracting more and more adherents, fans and users.
+Since 2008, in just 12 years, the blockchain has been attracting more and more adherents, fans and users.
 And rightly so.
 What can we expect in the near future?

 The Uses and Possibilities of Blockchain